graysonarts/writing/august2015/draft.md

 At this time of the day, most people are already at work, so the showers are empty.
 Max quickly covers himself in the industrial, multipurpose gel that Nakitashi provides as the most efficient, lowest environmentally impactful cleaning product possible.
 The shower fills with a mixture of sulfur and lavender.
 This stuff always gives Max a headache for at least an hour.
 Another rough morning for the rising star of the biomech division of Nakitashi Corp.

 Two minutes are entering the shower, he's toweling himself off as he shuffles his way back to his apartment.
-Stepping through the door, Alexis chimes in, "You have received a message from Akio, shall I read it to you?"
+Stepping through the door, Alexis chimes in, "You have received a message from Akio Nakitashi, shall I read it to you?"

 Wincing at the name, "yes."
 The purple ring pulses languidly as the processor generates the words for Alexis to speak.